vasimsunarctech/team_3/README.md

-step 5: git commit -m "COMMENTS" step 6: to show all commits 	git  show step 7:  To push   git push step 8 : to show the commit log		git log
+step 5: git commit -m "COMMENTS" step 6: to show all commits 	git  show step 7:  To push   git push step 8: To show the commit log		git log
+Step 9: TO show the origin	git remote
+Step 10: